Thirteen Rules or the Difficulty of Sexpressing Oneself / Conversations with Pupils and Teachers

 filmportal.de: Stefan Hayn

 Clemens Krümmel *1964.
 Lives and works in Berlin and Zurich.
 Art historian, freelance curator, author and translator.
 Studied art history and philosophy at Bonn University; assistant curator at Karl Ernst Osthaus-Museum, Hagen (Germany) from 1987–1994; Co-publisher and editor of the Berlin-based art magazine „Texte zur Kunst“ 2000–2006.
 Co-founder (with Alexander Roob) of Melton Prior Institute for Reportage Drawing, Düsseldorf, in 2006.
 Co-editor of the book series “Polypen”, b_books Verlag, Berlin (w/ Sabeth Buchmann, Helmut Draxler, Susanne Leeb).
-Currently assistant professor, ETH Zurich, Department for Architecture and Art.
+Currently, Clemens Krümmel is assistant at the Department for Architecture and Art, ETH Zurich.